Spoiler alert: if you suffer of arachnophobia, this article is not for you!

 Just for fun here we present few thematic warbands, meant more for fun or narrative context than for competitive play.
 Note that in narrative play you need to control at least two territories before mustering your first hero.

-Out of the box: Broodmaster, 1 Doomweaver with Trident and Net, 1 Doomweaver with Flail and Goad, 3 Broodkin with Scythe and Spider Claw, 2 Broodkin with Sai, 2 Broodkin, 3 Spider Swarm, all straight from the Red Harvest box.
+Out of the box: Broodmaster, 1 Doomweaver with Trident and Net, 1 Doomweaver with Flail and Goad, 3 Broodkin with Scythe and Spider Claw, 2 Broodkin with Sai, 2 Broodkin, 3 Spider Swarm, all straight from their individual box (or Red Harvest if you have it).

 How to buy a Tarantulos Brood Warband